 In practice, these are baseless myths and they're perpetrated by an increasingly isolated bunch of developers that promote their own, home-grown content management systems.
 Thankfully we don't get a whole lot of this on the South Coast but we do see it coming from various agencies in the big cities.

-Decent web developers don’t use pre-built templates or at the very least use them out of the box.
-When we use WordPress, for many lower budget sites we use a range of frameworks or themes that speed up the development process and we’ll work upwards from there.
+Good WordPress websites are not hampered or constrained by pre-existing themes.
+Themes can be made from scratch, or clean, well-coded base-theme templates can be used for great results.
+Decent web developers don't use pre-built templates or at the very least use them out of the box.
+When we use WordPress, for many lower budget sites we use a range of frameworks or themes that speed up the development process and we'll work upwards from there.

-So does using WordPress mean you’re stuck with the design or functionality of a theme?
+So does using WordPress mean you're stuck with the design or functionality of a theme?
 No way.
-Only if you’re doing it yourself or you’re using a web designer with no coding skills.
+Only if you're doing it yourself or you're using a web designer with no coding skills.
+With us, we keep the code clean, fast and importantly, keep the costs down to a practical price range that suits mosts businesses.

 Myth #2 - WordPress is slow, and so are pre-built themes